 This post may contain affiliate links.
 Please read our Disclosure Policy.

-I like to test my recipes with at least two gluten-free flour blends, but in this case, my base Gluten-Free Biscuit recipe has already been tested with over 13 gluten-free flour blends.
+A few years ago, one of my newsletter readers, Anne, asked me if I had a gluten-free cheese biscuit recipe on the blog.
+At the time, I didn’t, but I did have my popular Gluten-Free Biscuit recipe.
+This recipe is tried and true, and has already been tested with over 15 gluten-free flour blends.
 This gave me a good starting point, so it really came down to getting the right balance of cheese and flavor.

 Recipe Ingredient Notes: